Key dates in Costa Concordia shipwreck, trial and cleanup

 Jan.
 20, 2012: Costa's CEO tells Italian state TV that Schettino relayed inaccurate information to the company and crew and downplayed the seriousness of the situation after the ship hit the rocks, delaying the mobilization of proper assistance.

 July 9, 2013: Schettino goes on trial for manslaughter, abandoning ship and causing the shipwreck.
-The trial is held in a 1,000-seat theater on the mainland in Grossetto, a spacious venue so survivors and relatives of victims could attend.
+The trial is held in a 1,000-seat theater on the mainland in Grosseto, a spacious venue so survivors and relatives of victims can attend.

 July 20, 2013: Five Costa employees are convicted of manslaughter in a separate trial, receiving sentences of less than three years after entering plea bargains.